 You can also use vertical gardens to turn your patio into a garden or use the system to create a feature wall in your living room.
 The wonderful thing about these upward-growing gardens is that they ensure you are using your interior space to its maximum potential.

 If you grow herbs or vegetables, harvesting them from a vertical garden is easier than if you have to harvest your crops on a horizontal on-the-ground garden.
 You can harvest standing upright instead of on your knees, great for the elderly and for others with physical challenges.

-What are the Best Indoor Plants for Vertical Gardens?
+Best Indoor Plants to Use for Vertical Gardens

 Creepers, vines, and other climbing plants are not the only options available for vertical planting.
 There are other indoor plants, flowers, vegetables, and herbs you can choose to use to create your indoor garden.

 With vertical gardens on the ground floor, you can grow almost anything, including cucumbers, tomatoes, and squash, assuming you are creating one in your small garden.
 However, for plants that do well indoors, say, on a 7th-floor residence, you may grow any of the following types of plants:

 - Wedding Vine

 - Lipstick plant

 - Lettuce greens